 Many parents wonder: “How do I know if my child is saved?”
 I have heard this question frequently as their children get ready for baptism.

 After twenty years in ministry, my husband and I are firm believers in Baptism class.
 In some Christian churches, this is not an option.
-If you confess faith, you are immediately taken to a body of water or a bathtub and immersed.
+If you confess Jesus you are ready for baptism, then you are immediately taken to a body of water or a bathtub and immersed.

 In that case, I am in favor of a robust follow-up baptism class.
 For many other Christians, this is not the case.